nusco/narjillos/backlog.md

 ## Technical Issues
 > goal: make Narjillos easy to run on the latest Java/Gradle

+    I came back to the project after a few years, and found that the code has many issues (mostly system-related more than strictly code-related) compiling and running on recent versions of the Java stack.

 * Fix JavaFX launchers
 Right now it works through a hack, but since JavaFX was removed from the Java distro, the system should be modularized.
 See: https://edencoding.com/runtime-components-error/ for the cause of the problem, the description of the hack, and a long-term fix.

+* Fix illegal reflective access
+The reflective access used by TransparentRanGen has been deprecated and will be removed.
+This code should be fixed to run on future Javas.

+* Fix project generation
+Project generation for Eclipse and Idea don't seem to work anymore.
+Investigate.

+* Fix Gradle warnings/issues
+Some Gradle tasks complain with warnings, or fail altogether(?).
+Check that all tasks work on recent Gradles and Javas.

+* Fix Travis Build
+It's apparently broken.

 ##Collision Detection
 > goal: complex interactions